NL-BioImaging/biomero/tutorial_cellprofiler.md

 However, if you use the same module twice (like in our example pipeline), it will overwrite both of them with the same value.
 In our example, that does not work properly, e.g. the size of a nucleus should be the same as the size of a spot.

 Options 2 and 3 are an exercise for the reader.
-There is an example in the Omero docs: [Getting started with CellProfiler and OMERO](https://omero-guides.readthedocs.io/en/latest/cellprofiler/docs/gettingstarted.html).
+There is an example in the Omero docs of using the CellProfiler Python API: [Getting started with CellProfiler and OMERO](https://omero-guides.readthedocs.io/en/latest/cellprofiler/docs/gettingstarted.html).

 ## Extra 2: We should add a LICENSE